 How to Start Your Digital Transformation?

-Digital transformation is a gradual leap towards operational and business evolution through software and human change.
-Solid and transparent communication and regular internal trainings are the tools, which will best assist throughout the entire process.
+Digital transformation is a gradual leap toward operational and business evolution through software and human change.
+Solid and transparent communication and regular internal training are the tools, which will best assist throughout the entire process.
 But how to start?

 - Talk to your team, before jumping into action.

 - See how they feel about the whole idea.